Real Name | Mark Robert Warner |

 Early career

 Warner founded two ultimately unsuccessful businesses before becoming a general contractor for cellular businesses and investors.
 As founder and managing director of Columbia Capital, a venture capital firm, he helped found or was an early investor in a number of technology companies, including Nextel.
-He co-founded Capital Cellular Corporation, and built up an estimated net worth of more than $215 million.[8][9][3]
+He co-founded Capital Cellular Corporation in 1989, using his knowledge of federal telecommunications law to trade pieces of cellular spectrum, and built up an estimated net worth of more than $215 million.[8][9][10]
 As of 2023, he is the second wealthiest U.S. senator.[3]

 State activism